lmorchard/blog.decafbad.com/_posts/2004-08-29-crappyvideogames.markdown

 ---
-wordpress_id: 542
+comments_archived: true
+date: '2004-08-29T22:52:48-04:00'
+excerpt: It all makes me almost wish for a kink in Moore's Law that stalls
+    the progress of dazzling hardware and forces developers back to being clever with their resources and game ideas.
 layout: post
-title: Crappy video games to get more expensive to produce
-excerpt: It all makes me almost wish for a kink in Moore's Law that stalls the progress of dazzling hardware and forces developers back to being clever with their resources and game ideas.
-date: "2004-08-29T22:52:48-04:00"
 tags:
 - gaming
+title: Crappy video games to get more expensive to produce
+wordpress_id: 542
 wordpress_slug: crappyvideogames
 wordpress_url: http://www.decafbad.com/blog/?p=542
 ---